 How Marketers Use Emotional Triggers

-Marketers have become increasingly savvy in tapping into the emotional side of consumer behavior.
+Marketers have become increasingly savvy in tapping into the emotional side of consumer behaviour.

 By understanding the emotional triggers that drive decisions, they can craft messages that resonate more deeply with their audience.